davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

    System.out.println(thing-you-want-printed);
    ```

-   When programming, a sequence of symbols or characters is called a _String_.
+   When coding, a sequence of letters is called a _String_.
 Strings in Java are always enclosed between a pair of double quotes, `"like this"`.
 If you tried to print out your name without using the quotes, the code won't compile.

 3. Go ahead and test this instruction out.
 Write a print statement inside the body of the `printMyName()` method to print out your name.

 4. After you're done with `printMyName()`, it's time to test it out.
-Save your code, and go back to the BlueJ project screen.
-Hit the `Compile` button, and if typed it in right, then you shouldn't see any compile errors.
+Save your code, and go back to the BlueJ project window (the one with all the orange boxes).
+Hit the `Compile` button on your left.
+If coded it right, you shouldn't see any compile errors.
 Right click on the `AboutMe` class and choose `new AboutMe()`.
 You will see a new `Object` made on the "workbench" below.
 Right-click on the new object and choose the `printMyName()` method.
 You should see your name printed to the screen.
 Now go back to the code and remove the quotes around your name to see how Java reacts.
 It _should_ inform you of the problem.

+   - Yay!
+You just wrote your first method!

-5. Now create a new method called `printBday()` that prints your birthday in `mm/dd/yyyy` format (you can make this up -- I don't need to know your real birthday).
-For instance, someone born on February 26, 2000 would print `02/26/00`.
+5. Now create a new method called `printBday()` that prints your birthday in `mm/dd/yyyy` format (you can make this up -- I don't need to know your real birthday, LOL).
+For instance, someone born on February 26, 2000 would print `02/26/2000`.
 To create a new method, you can just copy the `printMyName()` code.
-The new method code block can go before or after the `printMyName()` method block.
+The new method can go before or after the `printMyName()` method block.
 I would type out the code for this method "by hand," instead of using copy-and-paste.
 Compile and test it out.

    - Did the print-out from the previous interactions get reset when you called `printBday()`?
 Don't worry, there's an easy way to change that behavior.
 Click anywhere on the output screen, and from the menu up top, click `Options` then uncheck `Clear screen at method call`.
 This should save all the outputs on the screen from before.